facebookresearch/FixRes/README.md

        year = "2019"}
 ```

-Our FixResNeXt-101 32x48d is fine-tune from the weights of the Pytorch Hub page : https://pytorch.org/hub/facebookresearch_WSL-Images_resnext/
+Our FixResNeXt-101 32x48d is fine-tuned from the weights of the Pytorch Hub page : https://pytorch.org/hub/facebookresearch_WSL-Images_resnext/

 The corresponding paper is
 ```